AutomateSecOps/IOC-Decay-Automated/README.md

 With Tines, I can use their automation platform to leverage and to lifecycle IOCs in all our security solutions.

+Check out my [previous blog](https://automatesecops.github.io/Working-With-Tines-Resources/) where I use Tines Resources to manage and lifecycle IOCs.

 By using Tines, we can ingest IOCs and provide protection across our entire security infrastructure, in a timely manner.

 I hope you found this useful.